MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 > [!NOTE]
 > When you upgrade an application, and then add or remove a bot, the action also triggers the `installationUpdate` event.
 The **action** field is set to *add-upgrade* if you add a bot or *remove-upgrade* if you remove a bot.

-### Install update event

-Use the `installationUpdate` event to send an introductory message from your bot on installation in the preferred or selected Channel.
+Use the `installationUpdate` event to send an introductory message from your bot on installation in the selected Channel, see also [conversationUpdate](#team-members-added).
 This event helps you to meet your privacy and data retention requirements.
 You can also clean up and delete user or thread data when the bot is uninstalled.

 The following code shows an example of `installationupdate` event: